SnowdogApps/front-end-recruitment-test/README.md

 ## Thats it!
-Send us link to your repo and wait for answer.
+Send us link to your repo at jobs@snow.dog and wait for answer.
 Bye!